srbhpaul/cuisine-similarity/README.md

 # cuisine-similarity
-I got very interested in the yummly dataset hosted by <a href="https://www.kaggle.com/c/whats-cooking">kaggle</a>, and wanted to study the similarities or differencec between different cuisines.
-This is my attempt in analytically understanding this.
-Please check the `cuisines.ipynb` for analysis.
+I got very interested in the yummly dataset hosted by <a href="https://www.kaggle.com/c/whats-cooking">kaggle</a>, and wanted to study the similarities between different cuisines.
+This is my attempt in analytically understanding this, and assigning a similarity score between cuisines.
+Please check the `cuisines.ipynb` for the analysis.